 The DNP: Nursing: Nursing Administration (BSN or higher to DNP) curriculum is designed to accommodate students who have completed their BSN, or have a Master’s Degree in another field.
 Course work can be completed on a full time or part time basis.
-Students entering with a BSN are required to take between 64-67 credits to achieve the DNP.
+Students entering with a BSN are required to take a minimum of 57 credits to achieve the DNP.
 Students entering the program with a Master’s degree in another field will be evaluated individually and given appropriate credit for courses completed at the Master’s level.

 The DNP curriculum focuses on developing the knowledge and skills to effectively lead in complex clinical environments.
 Core courses provide a foundation in informatics, evidence based practice and research, finance, organizational theory, resource management, nursing theory, and nursing research.
 This knowledge is then expanded upon through courses in leadership in complex system, epidemiology, health policy, and clinical systems analysis and design.
 To achieve the 1,000 clinical hours required for the DNP, students will complete a clinical healthcare practicum followed by a clinical residency during which the student completes a Translational Project under the guidance of a DNP committee.